dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 The transaction is now sent!

-You can view the transaction at: [https://blockstream.info/](https://blockstream.info/) by searching the tx hash printed to the console.
+You can view the transaction at https://blockstream.info/ by searching the tx hash printed to the console.